 The majority of our Netherlands subsidiaries are part of a single Netherlands fiscal unity and are included in a consolidated tax filing.
-Due to the existence of interest bearing intercompany liabilities, current tax expenses are limited with respect to the Netherlands subsidiaries.
+Due to the existence of interest bearing intercompany liabilities with different jurisdictions, current tax expenses are limited with respect to the Netherlands subsidiaries.
 Deferred income tax is calculated using the Netherlands corporate income tax rate (25.0%).
-We expect to recover the full value of our Dutch tax assets and have not recognized a valuation allowance against such assets at December 31, 2012.
+We expect to recover the full value of our Dutch tax assets and have not recognized a valuation allowance against such assets as of December 31, 2013.